Multicultural and multilingual Mediation: Second or/and foreign Language Acquisition on the example of the German language

 - Society, culture, heritage

 - Blended Intensive Programmes (BIP)

 The project "Multicultural and multilingual mediation: Second or/and foreign language acquisition and use on the example of German" is intending, on the one hand, to complete the educational profile of students in the field of foreign language (mediation) and, on the other hand, to demonstrate the sociopolitical relevance of language mediation in a globalized world of life and work.
 According to the European Framework of Reference, language mediation is: "the generic term for various forms of oral and written transfer of texts into another language [or into another linguistic variety, or into another level of linguistic competence].
 What is important in all forms is that the language mediator does not express his own intentions in the process, but is an intermediary between interlocutors who cannot understand each other directly."
 (Council of Europe 2001:89).
 In the new companion volume of the CEFR, mediation is "a reducer of distance".
 Mediation can be defined as any procedure, arrangement or action designed in a given social context to reduce the distance between two (or more) poles of otherness between which there is tension (North Coste/Cavalli 2015:27).

-The present project is intended as an extension of the topic dealt with by the same team in the VMprogram "Cross-linguistic and Intercultural Mediation - German as a Lingua Franca", which will be carried out in May-June 2022 and takes up the concept of mediation in a communicative-pragmatically oriented perspective in the continuation of the content, integrating psycho- and sociolinguistic, as well as language-didactic approaches.
+The present project is intended as an extension of the topic dealt with by the same team in the VM program "Cross-linguistic and Intercultural Mediation - German as a Lingua Franca", carried out in May-June 2022 and the first BIP Multicultural and multilingual Mediation: Second or/and foreign Language Acquisition on the example of the German language, carried out May/June 2023, and takes up the concept of mediation in a communicative-pragmatically oriented perspective in the continuation of the content, integrating psycho- and sociolinguistic, as well as language-didactic approaches.